About

 What’s Included

-• Welcome Party in the gardens of the Budini Gattai Palace in Florence on the first Thursday of the month, to meet fellow students and faculty
+- Welcome Party in the gardens of the Budini Gattai Palace in Florence on the first Thursday of the workshop, to meet fellow students and faculty

-• Summer Exhibition to view the latest work by FAA faculty
+- Summer Faculty Exhibition to view the latest work by FAA faculty

 Faculty

-After working for two years in Milan as a restorer, Marco realized that his true desire was to fully dedicate himself to learning traditional painting techniques and eventually becoming a fine arts painter.
+After working for two years in Milan as a restorer, Marco realized that his true desire was to fully dedicate himself to learning traditional painting techniques and eventually become a fine arts painter.
 He began his art education at The Florence Academy of Art in 2016 and graduated from the Painting Program in 2019.
-He is currently a Principal Instructor in the Intensive Drawing Program.
+He is currently a Principal Instructor in the Intermediate Painting Program.

 See more of Marco’s work in the Alumni Gallery and at @marcofranco_art